ZenMagick/ZenMagick/zenmagick/plugins/request/zm_wiki/Readme.txt

 CONFIGURATION
 =============
-The plugin checks one ZenMagick setting with name 'plugin.zm_wiki.restriction'.
+The plugin checks one ZenMagick setting with name 'plugins.zm_wiki.restriction'.
 This controls which users are allowed to edit wiki pages.
 Valid settings are:

 'ALL'                      = everyone can edit